'Petrifying' experience as Westgate lift malfunctions days after launch

 “We thank them for their patience.”

-Ellie Tuck, a spokeswoman for the Westgate Centre said that it was unable to comment on incidents that happen within a store.
+Ellie Tuck, a spokeswoman for Westgate, said that it was unable to comment on incidents that happen within a sepcific shop.

 Comments